xmatters/xm-labs-steps-slack-pin-message/README.md

 # Slack Pin Message Steps

-This step allows you to pin a message in slack.
+This step allows you to pin a message in Slack.

 ---------